Developers: Neowiz Games, Round 8 Studios

 That fact is part of what makes gameplay so impressive as well.
 These folks have never made a soulslike, and it would appear they've never even made a single-player game.
 And yet, they decided to go from Korea-exclusive MMOs to the global stage in an already saturated market, that's how confident they were with their team's talent and the strength of their concept.
 And you know what?
 That confidence was warranted.
 But before I get too deep into this, let's discuss the basics.

 Like any good soulslike, Lies of P is an RPG with a heavy emphasis on skill over stats.
 With any given weapon you wield, your moveset consists of a light attack, a heavy attack, a charged heavy attack, and two special attacks depending on the weapon.
 Each weapon has a different swing timing and range, and your knowledge of these things matters just as much as the damage a weapon can do.
 You mitigate and negate incoming damage through dodges and parrying, can upgrade your weapons with materials found throughout the world, and you use the same currency to level up as you do to purchase items.
 All standard fare for a game in this genre.
 But despite being most closely compared to Bloodborne, I'd say this game is more of a hodgepodge of ideas from all of From Software's souls-style catalogue.
-It sports a control scheme almost if not entirely identical to the Souls games, a rally system akin to Bloodborne, and a heavy emphasis on parrying over dodging plus a robot arm system a-la Sekiro
+It sports a control scheme almost if not entirely identical to the Souls games, a rally system akin to Bloodborne, and a heavy emphasis on parrying over dodging plus a robot arm system a-la Sekiro.

 With the emphasis on parrying over dodging, the rally system is centered around that parry system rather than around health lost in general.
 See, if you block an attack at exactly the right time, you lose no health, and if you block an attack at any other time, you suffer a bit of scratch damage.
 If you attack an enemy from there, you can earn those hit points back fairly quickly.
 So like in Bloodborne, you're rewarded for playing aggressively, but only if you make slight mistakes while playing defensively.
 It's an interesting take that I believe works far better than the system it's based off of: punishing you for damage haphazardly taken, but giving you the opportunity to make up for imperfect defensive play.